mrkkrp/flac/README.md

 * It's not possible to use custom callbacks for printing decoding/encoding progress in real-time and stuff like that.
-Not a big issue IMO, given that we get easy and safe API instead.
+Not a big issue IMO, given that we get nice and safe API instead.

 * Only works on little-endian architectures so far, I'll accept a PR lifting this limitation.